Lovkush-A/mini_projects/README.md

 # mini_projects
-While learning to code, I tried using new skills to automate little tasks I otherwise would have done manually.
+While learning to code, I am trying to use the new skills to automate little tasks I otherwise would have done manually.
 I keep track of these here.

 2020 Feb. download_step.py.
 I wanted to download all the STEP past papers and LaTeX files from stepdatabase.maths.org.
 I created a little python script to do this for me.
 Previously, I would have manually changed the web address and clicked save as.
 Programming is neat!